scrowder1172/DragToSelect/README.md

-# Drag to Select for Scrollable LazyVGrid in SwiftUI
+s# Drag to Select for Scrollable LazyVGrid in SwiftUI

-## Based off <a href="https://blog.stackademic.com/swiftui-implement-drag-to-select-for-scrollable-lazyvgrid-be58136aefdc">Chase</a>
+## Based off <a href="https://blog.stackademic.com/swiftui-implement-drag-to-select-for-scrollable-lazyvgrid-be58136aefdc">Itsuki</a>

 This is based off Itsuki's article on creating a custom lazyvgrid that allows the user to select multiple views at once.
 This could be handy for an app that needs to allow a user to select multiple items on the screen.